ckLibra/ckLibra.github.io/_pages/about.md

 I am a second year Master student from the school of data science, University of Science and Technology of China.
 I am supervised by Prof. [Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/).

-I am interested in 3D reconsturction and deep learning.
+I am interested in 3D reconstruction and deep learning.

 Education, Experience
 ======